ZynoXelek/RnR/README.md

 # d7050e_lab4

-In `d7050e_lab3` we extended the language with expression blocks allowing sequences of block expressions (or commands).
-In this lab we will a simple type checker.
+In `d7050e_lab3` we extended the language with expression blocks allowing sequences of block expressions (commands) together with a VM (providing a natural interpretation).

+In this lab you will continue working on your `d7050e_lab3` implement and extend it with a simple type checker.

 ## Learning outcomes

+- The role of semantic analysis in a compiler.

-The basics of type environments and type checking.
+- The basics of type environments and type checking.

-- `examples/ex_1_backport.rs`, back port your parser, such that you can parse while loops.
-If you have not yet done the optional assignments (nested if:s and unary expressions, you may do them now, or return to them later).

-- `examples/ex_2_type_check.rs`, implement the type checker.
-There is a skeleton in `src/type_check.rs`.
-Make sure all relevant tests passes (not only the one in the example.)
+- Type inference and simple polymorphism (overloading).

+- Mutability check.

+- Optional for higher grades, includes but are not limited to:

+  - Arrays.

+  - User defined data structures (structs/enums).

-- `examples/ex_3_type_rules.md`, here you optionally formalize the type checker in terms of type rules.
+  - Formalization of the type system in terms of `inference rules`.

-- `examples/ex_4_type_inference.rs`, extend the syntax and type checker allowing type inference of variables.

-- `examples/ex_5_mut.rs`, extend the syntax and type checker with mutability check.

-- `examples/ex_6.rs`, extend the syntax and type checker allowing for immutable and mutable arrays.

-- `examples/ex_7_ebnf.md`, put the EBNF for your current syntax here.
-(Even if you have not extended syntax, you will get another review of your EBNF.)

 ---

+## Basics of type checking.

 A well typed program in our Rust in Rust language.
 (Notice, we don't care about mutability yet.)